-Adelphi NY Statewide Breast Cancer Hotline & Support Program
+Adelphi NY Statewide Breast Cancer Hotline and Support Program

 Run by the Adelphi University School of Social Work, this program will provide Bilingual counseling, patient navigation and support services to underserved women receiving care for breast cancer at Nassau County University Medical Center, and referrals from other Long Island hospitals such as Mercy Medical Center, Northwell Health, St. Francis Hospital and NY Winthrop.
 Pink Aid funds will also provide additional assistance with transportation, food cards, wigs, prostheses and household bills for patients in need.
 Contact: Angela Papalia, LMSW, at 516 877-4329 or email firstname.lastname@example.org.